 The S&W M&P9c is a compact, semiautomatic 9mm pistol.
 It weighs less than 22 ounces and carries 12 rounds per magazine.
 It is striker-fired and includes a variety of standard and optional safeties.
 At only 4.3 inches tall, and with a 3.5-inch barrel it is a breeze to conceal.

 Ergonomics and Controls

-In addition to the safety features standard on all M&P pistols, some also include additional optional safety features.
+In addition to the safety features standard on all M&P pistols, some also include additional safety features.
 The M&P9c is available with an ambidextrous thumb safety.
-This is a good option if you aren’t comfortable carrying a pistol without a manual safety.
+This is a good option if you are not comfortable carrying a pistol without a manual safety.
 It’s also a benefit if you’re accustomed to shooting a 1911 and like using the safety lever as a thumb shelf.
 The lever is placed and sized appropriately for this use and will help some thumbs keep from preventing slidelock on an empty mag.
 S&W also provides models with magazine disconnect safeties and internal locks for customers in those jurisdictions that require them.

 Trackback from your site.